20+ creative alternative homework ideas for teachers

 Cooking combines courses and goals like comprehensive reading, chemistry and math.
 Students won’t notice, but they have to understand the recipe in order to complete the dish.
 They have to measure and weigh all the ingredients and they learn about how the ingredients react with each other.
 Fascinating, isn’t it?

 2. Make a board game

 This is definitely one of the most creative homework assignments.
 Let your students come up with an idea for a board game about the lesson content.
-They have to make cards, pawns, draw, write, cut and paste.
+They have to make cards, and pawns, draw, write, cut, and paste.
 They have to use their imagination and inventive ideas to create a coherent board game.

 3. Create a birdhouse